 the Authorization Status granted by that NCA has changed (e.g. that PSP is no longer Authorized).

-The Qualified TSP will specify the content, format and the communication channels to be used to submit certificate revocation requests in its certificate policy.
+The qualified TSP will specify the content, format and the communication channels to be used to submit certificate revocation requests in its certificate policy.
 (E.g. A certificate revocation request typically identifies the certificate in question, the submitter of the request and the reason for revocation.)
-The Qualified TSP will revoke the certificate based on a valid certificate revocation request from the NCA within 24 hours.
+The qualified TSP will revoke the certificate based on a valid certificate revocation request from the NCA within 24 hours.

-As an alternative to certificate revocation requests, the NCA as the owner of the information can notify the Qualified TSP that relevant information in its public registry has changed and it could affect the validity of the certificate.
-The content and format of these notifications may be agreed between the NCA and Qualified TSP.
-The Qualified TSP will investigate this notification regardless of its format.
-The notifications can be submitted to the Qualified TSP using an agreed communication channel, however, an email address will be provided by the Qualified TSP as a default means of submission.
-The Qualified TSP revokes the certificate if it finds authentic information which violates the validity of PSD2 specific attributes in the certificate.
+As an alternative to certificate revocation requests, the NCA as the owner of the information can notify the qualified TSP that relevant information in its public registry has changed and it could affect the validity of the certificate.
+The content and format of these notifications can be agreed between the NCA and qualified TSP.
+The qualified TSP will investigate this notification regardless of its format.
+The notifications can be submitted to the qualified TSP using an agreed communication channel, however, an email address will be provided by the qualified TSP as a default means of submission.
+The qualified TSP revokes the certificate if it finds authentic information which violates the validity of PSD2 specific attributes in the certificate.
 The processing of this notification could take longer than the 24 hours required for revocation requests.

 History